FRC5409/5409-docs/docs/Data Logging/Layers.md

 This code is accurate as of 2025.
 More up-to-date information can be found [here](https://docs.advantagekit.org/)
 :::

-As you can see this file contains no logic, not even motors or simulated devices.
+As you can see, this file contains no logic, not even motors or simulated devices.
 This should **only contain** the variables to log.
-We then have one method that called ```updateInputs(...)``` this method should be present in **all** IO layers.
-This method will update all of the variables in the inputs to it's latest value.
-The other methods are used to directly interact with simulated devices or motors; set voltage, set a PID position, coast/brake mode, etc.
+We then have one method called ```updateInputs(...)``` - this method should be present in **all** IO layers.
+This method will update all of the variables in the inputs to their latest values.
+The other methods are used to directly interact with simulated devices or motors: set voltage, set a PID position, coast/brake mode, etc.

 ## Real/Simulated IO Layer
 A real IO layer should implement the IO layer interface.
-What that means is it will take all of the methods from the IO layer, this can then be modified to include simulated devices or motor devices.
-The naming of this file should be ```ElevatorIO{motorController}```.
-Here's an example of what a **real** IO could look like
+This means it will take all of the methods from the IO layer and can then be modified to include simulated devices or motor devices.
+The naming convention for this file should be ```ElevatorIO{motorController}```.
+Here's an example of what a **real** IO layer could look like:

 ```java
 public class ElevatorIOTalonFX implements ElevatorIO {